 Johnson’s message is very deliberate and very dangerous: here’s how to combat it

-Since writing this piece, it’s been shared widely.
-I’m now working on a book called CITIZENS, that takes a much deeper perspective on how we can combat the Consumer Story and remake our society.
+I wrote this piece on the day the message changed, 10 May 2020, and within a few days nearly 700,000 people read it.
+That was the trigger for me to write my book CITIZENS, which takes a much deeper perspective on how we can combat the Consumer Story and remake our society.
 You can find out more here.

 The immediate response to the government’s new Covid19 messaging has been a mixture of confusion and outrage.
 Commentators and academics seem bemused, the only possible explanation being that the government is incompetent.